ligujie123/ligujie123.github.io/_pages/research.md

 **The Spillover Value of Repeat Buyer: An Empirical Investigation of “Updated Reviews” on Yelp.**
 - with Jui Ramaprasad.

-**Constructing and Mining Misdiagnosis Database.**
+**AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights.**
-- with Hui Fang, Hailiang Huang, and Yanhong Li.
+- with Jiannan Xu and Jane Yi Jiang

 <br>

 # Selected Work in Progress
-**AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights.**
-- with Jiannan Xu and Jane Yi Jiang

 **Gender Bias in Product Endorsement: An Analysis of Book Editorial Reviews.**
-- with
+- with Weihong Zhao